vladansaracpv/slate/source/includes/_payments.md

 `POST /api/pos/payment`

-*Create new payment request for POS.*

-Endpoint sends the amount in FIAT and gets value converted to dash along with destination address.
+*Create new payment request for POS.
+Endpoint expects the amount in FIAT and returns value converted to DASH along with destination/payment address.*

 **Required authentication:**

-   * `Please use API key received by registering POS`
+   * Please use API key received by registering/activating POS
+   * API key should be used in request header in following manner: `Authorization: Bearer API_KEY`
+   * Please replace `API_KEY` with your own API key for POS

 <!-- <h3 id="getAllPaginatedUsingGET_4-parameters">Parameters</h3> -->